emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/03-linkdrop.md

 1. Use a full-access key for the account `testnet` to sign a transaction with the `CreateAccount` Action.
 2. In a smart contract deployed to the `testnet` account, call the `CreateAccount` Action, which is an async method that returns a Promise.
 (More info about writing a [`CreateAccount` Promise](/sdk/rust/promises/create-account).)

-(In the example below that uses Axion CLI to create a new account, it's calling `CreateAccount` on the linkdrop contract that is deployed to the top level "near" account on mainnet.)
+(In the example below that uses Fermi CLI to create a new account, it's calling `CreateAccount` on the linkdrop contract that is deployed to the top level "near" account on mainnet.)

 ## Mainnet

 On mainnet, the account `near` also has the linkdrop contract deployed to it.

-Using Axion CLI, a person can create a mainnet account by calling the linkdrop contract, like shown below:
+Using Fermi CLI, a person can create a mainnet account by calling the linkdrop contract, like shown below:

 <img src={createMainnetAccount} />